 Alec Baldwin will be charged with involuntary manslaughter in 'Rust' shooting death

-Actor Alec Baldwin will face a criminal charge of involuntary manslaughter in the shooting death of cinematographer Halayna Hutchins on a film set, prosecutors in Santa Fe, N.M., said on Thursday.
+Actor Alec Baldwin will face a criminal charge of involuntary manslaughter in the shooting death of cinematographer Halyna Hutchins on the set of the film Rust, prosecutors in Santa Fe, N.M., said on Thursday.

-The film's armorer, Hannah Gutierrez-Reed, is facing the same charge, First Judicial District Attorney Mary Carmack-Altwies said.
-She announced the decision in a written statement.
+The film's armorer, Hannah Gutierrez-Reed, is facing the same charge, First Judicial District Attorney Mary Carmack-Altwies said in a written statement.

-In addition to those charges, the prosecutor said, assistant director David Halls "has signed a plea deal for the charge of negligent use of a deadly weapon."
+In addition to those charges, assistant director David Halls "has signed a plea deal for the charge of negligent use of a deadly weapon," according to the announcement.

+"If any one of these three people—Alec Baldwin, Hannah Gutierrez-Reed or David Halls—had done their job, Halyna Hutchins would be alive today," said Andrea Reeb, the special prosecutor appointed by Carmack-Altwies.
+"It's that simple."

+A review of evidence in the case "clearly shows a pattern of criminal disregard for safety" on the film's set, Reeb added.

+Baldwin's attorney, Luke Nikas, called the decision to file charges "a terrible miscarriage of justice" and a distortion of a tragedy.

+The actor "relied on the professionals with whom he worked, who assured him the gun did not have live rounds," Nikas said in a statement to NPR.
+"We will fight these charges, and we will win."

 In October 2021, Baldwin was holding a Colt .45-caliber pistol that fired a live round, killing Hutchins.
-At the time, they were working on the film Rust.
+At the time, they were rehearsing a scene for the Western film.

 Baldwin has maintained that Hutchins died in a tragic accident, saying he didn't intentionally fire the weapon and had no idea that it held live ammunition when the film crew gathered to rehearse a scene for the film.